scopely/mapper/README.md

 ```

 The basics of `save`, `load` and `scan` are effectively the same as the built-in object mapper.
 More DynamoDB operations
-can be implemented by using the simple `convert` methods in conjunction the the [DynamoDB SDK's low-level API](http://docs.aws.amazon.com/AWSJavaSDK/latest/javadoc/com/amazonaws/services/dynamodbv2/AmazonDynamoDBClient.html).
+can be implemented by using the simple `convert` methods in conjunction with the [DynamoDB SDK's low-level API](http://docs.aws.amazon.com/AWSJavaSDK/latest/javadoc/com/amazonaws/services/dynamodbv2/AmazonDynamoDBClient.html).